 - Bake for 15-20 minutes or until lightly golden around the edges and it springs back to touch.
 [Tip: If your egg overflows, use a butter knife to cut around the edges of the muffin.]

 - Let cool.
 Once your muffins are finished baking, remove from the muffin pan right away to prevent any sweating.
 Sweating will negatively affect the flavor.
 Serve right away or move muffins to a cooling rack until they are completely cooled.

-Your sausage egg muffins will last for up to 1 week in the refrigerator.
+Your sausage egg bites recipes will last for up to 1 week in the refrigerator.
 Store the muffins in an airtight container or plastic baggie.